 We don’t think much about our body in our day to day; we have a well-oiled and amazing biological machine that balances our lives and informs us of any issues.
 However, this changes dramatically when we have a medical issue.
 Now we’re completely focused on understanding the issue we’re facing and how to treat it.

-K was created to provide a new way for all of us to learn about our health—based on each other’s experiences.
+K Health was created to provide a new way for all of us to learn about our health—based on each other’s experiences.
 We’re creating a way for you to get health information shared by fellow people just like you, and in the process hopefully becoming your trusted health companion.
-In other words, we’re creating a way for people to share relevant health data with each other, powered by K.
+In other words, we’re creating a way for people to share relevant health data with each other, powered by K Health.

 You are most likely not ‘patient zero’

 The likelihood that you’re experiencing a health condition that has never been experienced by humanity is very slim.
-However, searching online for health-related questions is often confusing and leaves us at the end the process with deep anxiety and a long list of potential symptoms.
+However, searching online for health-related questions is often confusing and leaves us at the end of the process with deep anxiety and a long list of potential symptoms.
 So much so that Microsoft coined the term ‘cyberchondria’—meaning medical anxiety that is stimulated by symptom searches on the web.

 Every time somebody recommends a doctor, he’s always the best.
 “Oh, is he good?”
 “Oh, he’s the best.
 This guy’s the best.”

-Our project is an ambitious one: it involves marrying medical information and content with cutting edge technologies such as big data analysis, machine learning as well an easy to use user interface and oodles of common sense.
-Many consider this a crazy endeavor.
+Our project is an ambitious one: It involves marrying medical information and content with cutting edge technologies such as big data analysis, machine learning as well an easy-to-use user interface, and oodles of common sense.
+Many consider this an impossible endeavor.

-So, when we were thinking of how to tackle this global problem we decided to take a new approach to enable people to be empowered utilizing real people’s knowledge.
-We believe that by dynamically knowing what to ask you when you report symptoms, based on what K learned from other people around the world, can help us provide a ‘health map’ of other people in your situation, and show you what course of action they took.
-We call this information revolution, and we want to help you leverage this information to empower you when making health decisions.
+So, when we were thinking of how to tackle this global problem, we decided to take a new approach to enable people to be empowered utilizing real people’s knowledge.
+We believe that by dynamically knowing what to ask you when you report symptoms, based on what K Health learned from other people around the world, can help us provide a “health map” of other people in your situation, and show you what course of action they took.
+We call this an information revolution, and we want to help you leverage this information to empower you when making health decisions.